 These methods are incredibly rare in modern times, but art collectors love the images that can be created using them.
 The images should be of something that looks completely out of place in the obsolete photo.
 This will create a complex piece that strikes the observer in a very profound and impactful way.
 Collectors will love this!

 Art collectors genuinely love the works that they purchase.
 These paintings, sculptures, and photographs are so special to them that they will choose to hang them in their homes for years to come.
-Art collectors want pieces that can stand the test time and still be just as fresh and bold as the day the work was first created in all its glory.
+Art collectors want pieces that can stand the test of time and still be just as fresh and bold as the day the work was first created in all its glory.

 Works that are timeless usually: